ioenotes/ioenotes/content/english/syllabus/computer/year1-part2/object-oriented-programming-ct-151.md

 2. D.S.
 Baral, D. Baral (2010), *Secrets of Object Oriented Programming in C++*, Bhundipuran Prakasan
 3. Robert Lafore (2002), *Object Oriented Programming in C++*, 4th Edition, Sams Publication
 4. H. M. Deitel and P. J. Deitel (2008), *C++ How to Program*, 6th Edition, Pearson Education Inc

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Object Oriented Programming (CT151) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year1-part2/object-oriented-programming-ct-151.md).
-Your help is invaluable in keeping this resource beneficial for all students!